jasonsturges/vite-typescript-npm-package/README.md

 ## Release Publishing

-Update your `package.json` to next version number, and remember to tag a release.
+Update your `package.json` to the next version number and tag a release.

 If you are publishing to a private registry such as GitHub packages, update your `package.json` to include `publishConfig` and `repository`: